What is DeFi? Decentralized Finance Explained for Beginners

 What is DeFi?

 In the traditional world, if you want to borrow money, you go to a bank.
 The bank checks your credit score, requires paperwork, and can take days or weeks to approve your loan.
-The bank makes money by charging interest, and it controls the entire process.

 In DeFi, you do the same thing, but the bank is replaced by code.
 You connect your crypto wallet to a DeFi protocol, deposit collateral, and borrow instantly.
 No paperwork.
 No credit check.
 No waiting.
-The smart contract handles everything automatically.

 Key takeaway: DeFi replaces banks and brokers with computer programs (smart contracts) that run on the blockchain.
 Anyone with a wallet and an internet connection can use it.